python-zk/kazoo/docs/basic_usage.rst

 Some commands may have unique behavior that doesn't warrant automatic retries on a per command basis.
 For example, if one creates a node a connection might be lost before the command returns successfully but the node actually got created.
-This results in a :exc:`kazoo.exceptions.NodeExistsException` being raised when it runs again.
+This results in a :exc:`kazoo.exceptions.NodeExistsError` being raised when it runs again.

 A similar unique situation arises when a node is created with ephemeral and